Business operator tax guide – Everything you need to know about tax in small businesses

 Preliminary tax is reconciled against the final tax

 After the income year, an income tax return is filed with the company’s earnings.
 Based on this tax return, the Swedish Tax Agency calculates the company’s final tax.
-If at the end of the year you notice that too little preliminary tax was paid, you should make a supplemental payment no later than 12 February to avoid interest expense on the tax arrears.
-If the tax arrears is less than SEK 30,000, no supplementary payment needs to be done; rather the payment can be made on 3 May.
+If at the end of the year you notice that too little preliminary tax was paid, you should make a supplemental payment no later than February 12th to avoid interest expense on the tax arrears.
+If the tax arrears is less than SEK 30,000, no supplementary payment needs to be done; rather, the payment can be made on May 3rd.

 If you paid too much preliminary tax, the surplus tax is paid back in December of the year following the income year; then you are lending money to the Swedish Tax Agency for more than a year.
 Therefore, it is good to continuously keep track of the earnings and turn in a new preliminary income tax return if the earnings are lower (or higher) than expected.